WoollyMittens/local-area-map/README.md

 }
 ```

-The key is used to uniquely identify the state of this map for local storage.
+This unique key is used to store the state of this map in local storage.

 ```javascript
 {